 These changes will affect different facets within a business, such as changes to the ERP systems and the Tax Control Framework.
 This could include the updating of administrative processes, VAT compliance procedures, billing processes, but also matters such as contracts and the order process with your customers and suppliers.

 Because these VAT changes are important for internationally operating businesses, Meijburg & Co is organizing a series of round table meetings in Amstelveen.
-The first of these will take place in the spring, on Friday May 24, 2019.
-More information about this round table meeting will follow soon.
+The first of these will take place in the spring, on Friday May 24, 2019 (registration closed).
+A special round table meeting in English will take place on Friday June 14, 2019.
+The invite (including the link for registration) for this session in the English language will follow shortly.

 The main features of the pending VAT changes are explained below.